|

 William Sweet / Hu Yeping (eds.): To the Mountain: Essays in Honour of Professor George F. McLean.
 Hsinchuang: Fu Jen Catholic University Press, 2004. viii, 424 pages ISBN 986-7587-17-0 ![]() Fu Jen Catholic University Press 510 Chung Cheng Rd Hsinchuang, Taipei Hsien 24205 Taiwan Fax +886 (2) 29010185 |

-1 | To the Mountain is the presentation of essays in honour of George F. McLean, who for the past four decades has been doing immense service to the philosophical community.
+1 | To the Mountain is a presentation of essays in honour of George F. McLean, who has been of immense service to the philosophical community over the past four decades.
 Like a rishi, he performs his philosophical activity with selfless service.
 McLean, the author of 15 books and more than 100 edited volumes, occupies a unique position among philosophical scholars.
 The Council for Research in Values and Philosophy, under his guidance, has been bringing out volumes on Cultural Heritage and the Foundations of Social Life, representing different cultures of the world. | ||

-| 2 | The present volume, edited by William Sweet and Hu Yeping, contains contributions by world-renowned authors from different regions of the globe - Asia, Africa, Europe, North America and Central and South America. | |||
+2 | The present volume, edited by William Sweet and Hu Yeping, contains contributions by world-renowned authors from different regions of the globe – Asia, Africa, Europe, North America and Central and South America. | |||

 Views from Asia |